 We expect each company to put in place specific policies and actions, both in its own operations and across its supply chain, to mitigate the risks of transition to a low carbon economy and to contribute to limiting climate change to below 2°C. We expect disclosure of climate-related risks and actions to mitigate these in line with latest best practice guidelines, such as those of the Financial Stability Board's Taskforce on Climate-related Financial Disclosures (TCFD).
 This should include an assessment and scenario analysis of possible future climate change risks in addition to those that have already emerged.
 We will be holdings companies to account on the quality of their climate plans.
-We encourage companies to publish their climate transition action plan, to annually disclose emissions and provide the opportunity for shareholders to provide feedback.
-Companies will be measured against the Transition Pathway Initiative (TPI) criteria.
+We encourage companies to publish their climate transition action plan, no later than the mandatory 2023